COVID-19: remembering the nursing staff who have lost their lives

 ‘We should value healthcare workers in good times and bad times.’

-Healthcare support worker Janice Graham from NHS Greater Glasgow and Clyde was the first NHS worker in Scotland to die as a result of the COVID-19 pandemic.
+Healthcare support worker Janice Graham of NHS Greater Glasgow and Clyde was the first NHS worker in Scotland to die as a result of the COVID-19 pandemic.

 In a statement, Inverclyde Health and Social Care Partnership chief officer Louise Long said Ms Graham, who died on 6 April, was a valued member of the district nursing and evening services team and had brought kindness and compassion to patients and colleagues.